 Why inadequately controlled diabetes heightens risk

-- Glucose control could become even worse or more difficult to treat if treatment with steroids (such as prednisone) is needed for the management of pneumonia, bronchitis and/or COPD.
+Glucose control can become even more difficult to treat if you need treatment with steroids (such as prednisone) for managing pneumonia, bronchitis and/or COPD.

-- Those with uncontrolled diabetes can also develop severely high blood sugars, which can lead to a hyperglycemic state or diabetic ketoacidosis, both of which require hospitalization — and often an admission to the intensive care unit.
+Those with uncontrolled diabetes can also develop severely high blood sugars, which can lead to a hyperglycemic state or diabetic ketoacidosis, both of which require hospitalization.

-Even if you are at low risk for complications from flu, preventing it is crucial to avoid its unpleasant symptoms, worsening of your blood sugars or spreading the illness to others.
+Even if you’re at low risk for complications from the flu, preventing it is crucial to avoid its unpleasant symptoms, worsening of your blood sugars or spreading the illness to others.

 The best flu treatment is prevention

 Along with the vaccination, protect yourself with common sense precautions.
 While it’s impossible to be in a completely sterile environment, it’s crucial to follow these simple steps to stay healthy, especially in the age of COVID-19:

-- Avoid close contact with those you know are sick
+- Avoid close contact with anyone you know who is sick.